jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## Why are asserts important?

 When building a program we have certain expectations based on given inputs.

 One way to test these expectations is by adding `assert` statements in the program, we could also place these `assert` statements in tests to check whether our expectations match reality.
 These tests help us check that the system is doing what it was designed to do, and catch bugs that break previous behavior when introduced.

+We are constantly asking two questions
+- What is similar?
+- What is different?

+The difference tells us what changes we have to make for our expectations and reality to match.

-## AssertionError
+## AssertionError with None

 ### <span style="color:red">**RED**</span>: make it fail

-let us create a file named `test_assertion_error.py` in the `tests` folder and add the following text
+let us create a file named `test_assertion_error.py` in the `tests` folder and add the following text using the python `assert` keyword

 ```python
 import unittest